fawzeus/snake-game/README.md

    - Right arrow: Move the snake to the right
 2. Eat the food (displayed as icons) to grow the snake and increase your score.
 3. Avoid colliding with the snake's own body or the walls of the game area.
-4. The game ends when the snake collides with itself or the wall.
+4. The game ends when the snake collides with itself.

 Enjoy playing Snake and have fun!